yikwid/yikwid-browser/README.md

 ## Yikwid Browser build instructions

-The Yikwid Browser is built from source using the provided `ybb` script (Yikwid Browser Builder).
-Run `./ybb help` for more info.
+The Yikwid Browser is built from source using the provided `ybb` script (Yikwid Browser Builder), but commands are availble via `make` for convenience.
+Run `make help` (or `./ybb help`) for more info.

 ### Building from Source